25 Best Climate and Renewable Pages

 Want to learn more about renewable energy and climate change?

 There are a lot of places that you can go.
 Here, we've listed the 25 best links about the subject of green energy.
 It’s a list like no other.
 It’s sustainable and gives you the key to all the facts of the new energy world.
-Here it is in perfect alphabetical order:
+Here's the list, in perfect alphabetical order:

 1. Agora Energiewende